This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 What does Palm Sunday symbolize?

-Palm Sunday commemorates Jesus’ triumphal entry into Jerusalem when people spread palm branches on the ground before him.
-It signifies Jesus’ role as the awaited Messiah and emphasizes his glory.
-Today, Christians celebrate Palm Sunday joyously during worship services and may spread palm branches to commemorate the event.
+Palm Sunday celebrates Jesus’ entry into Jerusalem.
+People spread palm branches to honor him.
+It shows Jesus’ role as the Messiah and his glory.
+Today, Christians celebrate with joy and palm branches.

 What is the significance of Maundy Thursday?